Clean, Kosher, or Kashrut?

 The Torah does contain special regulations relating to the animals which could be used for food (Leviticus 11:1ff; Deuteronomy 14:3-21).
 The Israelites were also forbidden (treyfah) to use as food anything that had been consecrated to idols (Exodus 34:15) or animals that had died of disease or had been torn by wild beasts (Exodus 22:31; Leviticus 22:8, with other restrictions listed in Exodus 23:19; 29:13-22; Leviticus 3:4-9, 9:18, 19 22:8; Deuteronomy 14:21).

 Yeshua was quite critical of the religious leaders of his day.
 In the gospel of Mark (Chapter 7), Yeshua was dining with some of these leaders.

 So, we (as Congregation Beth Yeshua Australia) graciously request that when we come together to fellowship over food, at a Feast of the Lord, or for Oneg Shabbat, that you are mindful that there may be some people who keep stricter dietary rules than others.
 Please do not bring items containing: pork, shellfish, or any item you know not to be Biblically Kosher.
 If in doubt, fresh fruit and cut-up raw vegetables (like carrots, celery and cucumber etc.) are a safe option.

-For our outreach to Menorah Charities (such as the Purim Baskets – Mishloach manot), we ask that you please ensure that any food items donated are Rabbinically Kosher (meaning that they meet the guidelines set out by the Kashrut Authority of Australia.
+For our outreach to Menorah Charities (such as the annual gift of Purim Baskets – Mishloach manot), we ask that you please ensure that any food items donated are Rabbinically Kosher (meaning that they meet the guidelines set out by the Kashrut Authority of Australia.
 We do this from a heart of love, and respect them as Children of God, and as a sign of respect for their adherance to their beliefs and traditions, and so as not to stumble a brother or sister in the LORD.